CGCooke/Litus/README.md

 * --maxHeight           : Maximum height threshold for points
 * --polygon             : Path to the polygon csv file

 An example usage of the script is as follows:
 'python Filter.py -i Data/Days/Narrabeen1/XYZ2LLH.csv -o Data/Days/Narrabeen1/Filtered.csv --minHeight 13.211 --maxHeight 43.211 --polygon Data/Common/polygon.csv'

 ### Reproject.py
+Reproject projects points from one projection to annother.
+Simultaniously, it converts the height from the WGS84 elisoidal height to the Australian Height Geoid using the AusGeoid09 [AusGeoid09](http://www.ga.gov.au/ausgeonews/ausgeonews201003/ausgeoid.jsp) model.
+This script is typically used to convert points from WGS84 to either the [GDA94](http://www.ga.gov.au/scientific-topics/positioning-navigation/geodesy/geodetic-datums/gda) or [UTM](http://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) coordinate system.
+The advantage of using the UTM or GDA94 coordinate system is that the axis are orthoganal, and distances are in meters, rather than degrees.

 * -h, --help : show this help message and exit
 * -i, --inputFilePath : Path to the input file
 * -o, --outputFilePath : Path to the output file
 * --epsgCode : EPSG code of the transform to use.
 For example,'epsg:32756' is the code for UTM zone 56 South.

 An example usage of the script is as follows:
   'python Reproject.py -i Data/Days/Narrabeen1/Filtered.csv -o Data/Days/Narrabeen1/UTM.csv --epsgCode epsg:32756'